ranjaykrishna/easyturk/README.md

                'url': 'http://visualgenome.org/static/images/collect_sentences/computer.png',
            }
        ]
-hit_ids = interface.launch_example(data, reward=1, tasks_per_hit=10)
+hit_ids = interface.launch_caption(data, reward=1, tasks_per_hit=10)
 print(hit_ids)
 ```
 The above code will launch one HIT that will pay a reward of $1 and caption the two images in the list.
 Once the HIT is launched, it will return and print out the HITId.
 This HITId will be used to later retrieve and approve worker's responses.
 So make sure to NOT lose it.
 It's good practice to save your HITIds in a database or logfile.
 But if you do lose it, you can always get it back by queries for all the active HITs you have on AMT.

-`launch_example` is a custom launch script that sets the title, description, keywords, tasks_per_hit fields.
+`launch_caption` is a custom launch script that sets the title, description, keywords, tasks_per_hit fields.
 When you later write your own HIT, I recommend create a custom launch function like this one.
 You can see the source code for the function in `easyturk/interface.py`.

 #### Step 3: Tracking your task's progress.